rakrkracker/Disaster-tween-analysis/README.md

 An average length analysis shows that disaster tweets tend to be shorter - less words, less characters and smaller word length.<br/>
 ![length analysis](https://github.com/rakrkracker/disaster-tweet-analysis/blob/master/images/analysis1.png)

-A token frequency analysis shows that disaster tweets tend to have less links special words (links, hashtags, emoticons, ect.)<br/>
+A token frequency analysis shows that disaster tweets tend to have less "special" words (links, hashtags, emoticons, ect.)<br/>
 ![frequency analysis](https://github.com/rakrkracker/disaster-tweet-analysis/blob/master/images/analysis2.png)

 A token distribution analysis shows that nearly 70% of tweets with locations are not disaster related.
 It also shows that more than 80% of tweets with emoticons are not disaster related.
 The rest of the special words are evenly distributed.<br/>